Canon R6 vs Nikon D700

 One feature that differentiates the R6 and the D700 is in-body image stabilization (IBIS).
 The R6 reduces the risk of handshake-induced blur with all attached lenses, while the D700 offers no blur reduction with lenses that themselves do not provide optical image stabilization.The R6 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D700 does not have a selfie-screen.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the R6 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Canon R6 and the Nikon D700 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon R6 writes its imaging data to SDXC cards, while the D700 uses Compact Flash cards.
-The Canon R6 features dual card slots, which can be very useful in case a memory card fails.
+The R6 writes its imaging data to SDXC cards, while the D700 uses Compact Flash cards.
+The R6 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D700 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Nikon D700 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.